hyperledger/indy-hipe/text/rich-schemas/README.md

 Note: The anonymous credential signature scheme used by Indy is [Camenisch-Lysyanskaya signatures][CL-signatures].
 It is the use of this signature scheme in combination with rich schema objects that necessitates a mapping object.
-If another signature schemes is used which does not have the same requirements, a mapping object may not be necessary or a different mapping object may need to be defined.
+If another signature scheme is used which does not have the same requirements, a mapping object may not be necessary or a different mapping object may need to be defined.